San Francisco, California

 George Mason University (Mason) Hillel is the Center for Jewish Campus Life at George Mason University.
 Mason Hillel provides a wide range of programs to provide students meaningful Jewish experiences and Israel engagement opportunities.
 Our vision is for every Jewish student to make an enduring commitment to Jewish life, learning and Israel.

 Mason Hillel is an independent 501(c)3 non-profit and is funded through community contributions and allocations.
 Mason Hillel’s vision is driven by a Board of Directors consisting of parents, alumni, community members, students, and faculty.
-The BOD empowers an Executive Director, Ross Diamond, to realize the vision of the organization.
+The BOD empowers an Executive Director, Rabbi Joshua Ackerman, to realize the vision of the organization.